Making Materials Speak: Performing a Material Analysis

 • Sandry, E. 2006.
 “Positively Speaking – Actively Listening: Interdisciplinary Reflections on Lecturing as Valuable in Higher Education,” in Critical Visions, Proceedings of the 29th HERDSA Annual Conference, Western Australia, 10-12 July 2006, pp. 324-330.

 In Defense of Lectures?
-I (Pondering Pedagogy)
+[Part I]

 Screen Shot 2019-02-19 at 11.03.07.png

-Here at the Religious Studies blogging headquarters, we enjoy a good lecture.
-Admitting this in certain circles may seem a touch tone-deaf given the focus on student-centered learning.[1]
-If you have been hiding in a cave for the past few years (or ignoring the pleas of the Chronical of Higher Education), the sage-on-the-stage format has been widely rejected in favor of the now-preferred guide-on-the-side.
+Admitting this in certain circles may seem tone-deaf given the focus on student-centered learning.[1]
+If you have been hiding in a cave for the past few years (or ignoring the pleas of the Chronicle of Higher Education), the sage-on-the-stage format has been widely rejected in favor of the now-preferred guide-on-the-side.

 Of course, over the past two decades good data has emerged from educational psychology announcing the successes of more “active learning” models of teaching, while the field of instructional design has tailored these theories to suit the needs of university environments.
 In preparation for a short seminar on the deficits of the classroom lecture for my colleagues, I wanted to take the stance of the apologetic – what was the best research-based defense of lectures I could muster?